RythonDev/RythonDev/README.md

 ### Why don't you swap your accounts' usernames and move some projects over?

 1. Too much effort and risk
-2. I have Github Pro and many projects on my main account
+2. I have Github Pro on my main account

 ---